verdaccio/verdaccio/CONTRIBUTING.md

 [https://translate.verdaccio.org/](https://translate.verdaccio.org/)

 If you want to contribute by adding translations, create an account (GitHub could be used as fast alternative), in the platform you can contribute to two areas, the website or improve User Interface translations.

+> Languages with less the 40% of translations available are excluded by the build system.

 If a language is not listed, ask for it in the [Discord](https://discord.gg/7qWJxBf) channel #contribute channel.